ishspsy/MKerW-A/README.md

 User may follow the similar analysis step for the other cancer types.

 - [Example_BRCA.pdf](https://github.com/ishspsy/MKerW-A/blob/master/example_BRCA.pdf)
-: This pdf file includes a brief analysis step as well as resulting plot using Breast Invasive Carcinoma (BRCA) cancer.
+: This pdf file includes a brief analysis step as well as a survival curve using Breast Invasive Carcinoma (BRCA) cancer.

 -  [Clustering analysis for each cancer type ("main_real.m")](https://github.com/ishspsy/MKerW-A/blob/master/main_real.m) : Generate clustering results as well as basic survival analysis results for each of the 22 cancer types.
 All the analysis in the paper are based on